unrealwork/axibase-collector/jobs/examples/oracle-enterprise-manager/oracle-enterprise-manager.md

 [Oracle Enterprise Manager](http://www.oracle.com/us/products/enterprise-manager/index.html "Oracle Enterprise Manager") (Oracle EM) is a distributed application for centralized monitoring, diagnosing, and resolving issues related to Oracle products.

-Oracle EM collects and stores statistics from remote databases, applications, and systems in an Oracle database (`SYSMAN.gc$metric_values` table) which Axibase Collector queries every 15 minutes to offload incremental data into Axibase Time Series Database for the purpose of long-term retention and operations analytics.
+Oracle EM collects and stores statistics from remote databases, applications, and systems in an Oracle database (`SYSMAN.gc$metric_values` table) which Axibase Collector queries every 15 minutes to offload incremental data into Axibase Time Series Database for long-term retention and operations analytics.

 ## Requirements